 He was previously a senior advisor at the pioneering think-tank AccountAbility working at the forefront of strategy, engagement, governance and innovation for sustainable business.
 He has collaborated with the IFC and the UN Global Compact to promote sustainable finance and sustainable business in emerging markets, with particular focus in Brazil and India.

 He is a trained economist and journalist and began his career writing for an international news department and reporting on social tensions in Greece.

-Assistant Professor of Strategy and Entrepreneurship, London Business School
+Associate Professor of Strategy and Entrepreneurship, London Business School

 Prof. Ioannou is a strategy scholar whose research focuses on Sustainability and Corporate Social Responsibility (CSR).
 More specifically, he seeks to understand whether, how, and the extent to which the modern business organization contributes towards building a sustainable future.
 His academic work evolves around two main themes: a) understanding how investment analysts, and the public equity markets, perceive, evaluate and react to corporate engagement with, and integration of, environmental and social issues into strategy and b) understanding the multiple factors (e.g. institutional, regulatory, behavioural) that may affect, drive or hinder, the corporate decision to adopt environmentally and socially responsible strategies.